negarprh/Franch-Facile/README.md

 - **[Negar Pirasteh](https://github.com/negarprh)**: Backend Developer (Django, Python, Database, API development, and overall backend architecture)
 - **[Kosar Akbarshah](https://github.com/KosarAkbarshah)**: Frontend Developer (React integration, CSS, UI/UX design and )

-If you'd like to contribute, feel free to fork the repository, make improvements, and submit a pull request.

----

-## 🤝 **Contributing**
-Contributions are welcome!
-Feel free to fork the repository, make improvements, and submit a pull request.